andruslippmaa/git_lesson/data/README.md

 This folder contains documentation or manuscipts related to the current repositry.

-btw, this is some mistake, it should me on folder src not data.
+btw, this is some mistake, it should me on folder src not data .